tansengming/stripe-subscribe/README.md

 $ rails db:migrate
 ```

-Create a plans file at `config/stripe/plans.rb`.
+Configure your plans plans at `config/stripe/plans.rb`.
 This will be uploaded to Stripe and used to render the plans page,

 ```ruby
 # config/stripe/plans.rb